Conveniently located to serve New York City, Queens, Bronx, Brooklyn, Long Island

-- Frontal Sinus Setback: The anterior sinus is reshaped from ‘convex’ to ‘concave’ to create a more flattened feminine appearance.
+- Frontal sinus setback: The anterior sinus is reshaped from ‘convex’ to ‘concave’ to create a more flattened feminine appearance.

-- Forehead/Supralateral orbital recontouring: Area above the brow is shaped and lateral brow is lifted in an attractive way.
+- Forehead/Supralateral orbital recontouring: Area above the brow is shaped and the lateral brow is lifted in an attractive way.

 - Mandibular angle reduction: The lower facial width is narrowed and a “V-shaped” look to the lower face is created.